basecamp/handbook/orgchart.md

 #### Datacenter

 Our Datacenter team is focused on keeping the applications that we run on our own equipment in Chicago, IL and Ashburn, VA in top shape.
-Basecamp 3 even runs out of both sites simultaneously! **Eron Nicholson** is the team lead and works with John Williams, and Matthew Vincent.
+Basecamp 3 even runs out of both sites simultaneously! **Eron Nicholson** is the team lead and works with John Williams, Farah Schüller, Silvia Uberti, and Matthew Vincent.

 #### Cloud

 The Cloud team works on newer approaches to running our applications on Amazon Web Services and the Google Cloud Platform.
-They maintain our suite of legacy apps with an eye on the future. **Matthew Kent** is the lead here and works with Nathan Anderson and Blake Stoddard.
+They maintain our suite of legacy apps with an eye on the future. **Matthew Kent** is the lead here and works with Fernando Álvarez, Nathan Anderson, and Blake Stoddard.

 ### Working Groups